Hiking and walking paths in Las Alpujarras

 Las Alpujarras is a particularly delightful area to explore on foot and there are many well-signposted walking routes, ranging from a short stroll in lower areas, to day long hikes into the Sierra Nevada mountain range.

-For the really serious walker there are two famous long-distance foot paths that cross Las Alpujarras.
+For the really serious walker there are two famous long-distance foot path GR-7 that cross Las Alpujarras.

 The first is the GR-7 which begins in Tarifa in Cadiz province and crosses Europe all the way to Greece.